 If pictures at the Kotel remain a must for a bar mitzvah, I admit I particularly enjoy seeing those in Black and White!
 Why?
-Perhaps because the Black and White has always something intemporal in it.
+Perhaps because photos in Black and White always have something intemporal in it.
 Something very special and hard to define… And you?
 Could you define it?
-If you want to see pictures of the Kotel with colors you’ll find them in the Bar Mitzvah photography section 🙂
+If you want to see pictures of the Kotel with colors you’ll find those in the Bar Mitzvah Photography section 🙂

 The magic of a wedding in Israel

 What are the ingredients of the magic of a wedding?
 Let’s begin by something specific to Israel: this is THE place to meet people with different cultures.
 Gaby is from Rio de Janeiro and Adam from New York – and I’m French 🙂 To meet each other could only take place in Jerusalem !
 But, more basically, the ingredients of a Jewish wedding – I have tried to express this through these pictures – is the mix of kedusha and simcha, sanctity and happiness, that everyone can feel.
 When friends come – whatever their origin and whatever their age – to rejoice the hatan and the kallah, the atmosphere becomes fantastic!
 That is the magic of an orthodox Jewish wedding… and I hope my pictures achieve to transcribe some magic in the air!

 Yemin Moshe: a must for weddings